-Letter from the Editor: one final thank you
+Letter from the Editor: One final thank you

-Back in April when I was named Editor-in-Chief, I had an exact plan of how the next seven months would go.
+Back in April when I was named Editor-in-Chief, I had an exact plan for how the next seven months would go.
 Everything was precisely laid out.
 From the production of the newspaper to re-thinking our digital presence, I was determined to not let anything stop my vision of bringing you the news in an exciting way.

 But much like life, not everything went according to plan.